 It seems like it has been FOREVER since brother and sister, Eric and Janet Chavez Santiago, have visited us in Chapel Hill and Pittsboro.
 Eric is taking a vacation — a well-deserved break from his work as director of education at the Museo Textil de Oaxaca.
 Janet, who has been managing the family rug gallery in Oaxaca for the last year, will be staying on in the U.S. for a while to travel and visit friends.
 I am so happy they are coming.
 It is always fun and lively when they are around.
 We get to practice our Spanish, do a little extra cooking and recreate some of our Oaxaca favorites, and go visiting.
 Both have created a network of friends and supporters during past visits here.
 Plus, they have established friendships among people from throughout the U.S. who have visited Oaxaca and met them either at the museum or the gallery.
 Eric and Janet are like family to us.
 We claim them as more than friends.
 I am so proud of their commitment to their Zapotec heritage, the work they do to promote arts and culture and the weaving traditions of their community and family, and bringing the ancient traditions of natural dyeing to the foreground of what makes a quality handwoven rug.
 More than this, they are extremely good and nice people.
 I am eagerly awaiting their arrival.
 Maybe when they are here we will be able to organize an open house with a natural dye demonstration.
 Would you be interested in that.

-Search by Key Word
+Search by Topic

 See Us Social

 - Norma Schafer and Oaxaca Cultural Navigator LLC has offered programs in Mexico since 2006.
-We have over 30 years of experience developing and delivering award-winning programs for Indiana University, University of Virginia, George Washington University and University of North Carolina at Chapel Hill.
+We have over 30 years of university program development experience.
+See my resume.

-Study tours are personally curated and introduce you to Mexico's most stunning artisans.
-They are off-the-beaten path, internationally recognized, live and work at home where it is safe and secure to travel.
-Groups are limited to 12 people for the most personal experience.
+Study Toursd are personally curated and introduce you to Mexico's greatest artisans.
+They are off-the-beaten path, internationally recognized.
+We give you access to where people live and work.
+Yes, it is safe and secure to travel.
+Groups are limited in size for the most personal experience.

-Workshops are scheduled according to your travel plans.
+Programs can be scheduled to meet your travel plans.
 Send us your available dates.

-Designers, retailers, wholesalers, universities and other organizations come to us to develop customized itineraries, meetings and conferences.
+Designers, retailers, wholesalers, universities and other organizations come to us to develop weaving relationships, customized itineraries, study abroad programs, meetings and conferences.
 It's our pleasure to make arrangements.

 Tell us how we can put a program together for you!
 Send an email firstname.lastname@example.org